This post may contain affiliate links. Please read my disclosure policy.

-Cajun is a word used to describe the French colonists who moved from the Acadia region of Canada down to Louisiana after the British conquest of Acadia (known today as present-day New Brunswick, Prince Edward Island and Nova Scotia) in the 1700s.
+Cajun is a word used to describe the French colonists who moved from the Acadia region of Canada down to Louisiana after the British conquest of Acadia in the 1700s.
+By the way, that area is presently New Brunswick, Prince Edward Island, and Nova Scotia.

 Creole is a term used to describe the people who were born to these new settlers in French colonial Louisiana, especially New Orleans.